Travel Changed What Happiness Looks Like To Me

 Big changes.

-Over time, I realized some of the happiest versions of myself existed while I was far away from home.
+Over time, I realized some of the happiest versions of myself existed while I was far away from everything familiar.

-The challenge became figuring out how to bring parts of that feeling back with me.
+The challenge became figuring out how to bring pieces of that feeling home.

-One thing I noticed while traveling was how differently I reacted to inconvenience.
+One of the first things I noticed was how differently I reacted to inconvenience.

 Missed buses.